Law Office Of Ben Carrasco PLLC 1

 High-net-worth divorce cases involve complex property structures, intricate financial documents, and the potential for public exposure.
 Ben Carrasco’s approach to resolution prioritizes discretion and protection.

-Unique Challenges in High-Asset Divorces:
+Unique Challenges in High-Net-Worth Divorces

-- Valuing and dividing multimillion-dollar estates and business interests
+• Valuing and dividing multimillion-dollar estates and business interests

-- Tracing separate and community property across multiple accounts
+• Tracing separate and community property across multiple accounts

-- Managing confidential business records and investment portfolios
+• Managing confidential business records and investment portfolios

-- Preventing the concealment or dissipation of assets
+• Preventing the concealment or dissipation of assets

-- Protecting children’s privacy and maintaining lifestyle stability
+• Protecting children’s privacy and maintaining lifestyle stability

-As an experienced high-asset divorce lawyer, Ben works to mitigate financial and reputational risks through proactive discovery, forensic accounting, and strategic negotiation.
+As an experienced high-net-worth divorce lawyer, Ben works to mitigate financial and reputational risks through proactive discovery, forensic accounting, and strategic negotiation.
 His goal is to minimize the emotional toll while preserving what matters most.

 Because high-net-worth cases often involve privately held businesses, complex compensation packages, and real estate portfolios, our firm routinely collaborates with valuation experts, CPAs, and forensic analysts to ensure accuracy and fairness.
 Each step is guided by a singular mission: achieving an equitable outcome while minimizing exposure.